LinusThorsell/LinusThorsell/README.md

 🔭 I’m currently working on
 * Finishing up School. ( Bachelor in Computer Science, Engineering )
 * Contributing to [BetaFlight](https://github.com/betaflight/).
-* Looking for new repositories to contribute to.
+* Finding new repositories to contribute to...

 ⚡ Fun fact about me
 I made my first program when I was 13.